foxanthony1/ChaosQuest/README.md

 # ChaosQuest
 It's an adventure!

 The world of Lore is threatened!
 The delicate balance between Order and Chaos has been disrupted.
-At night a fell darkness befalls the land and hordes of monsters appear seeking death and destruction.
+At night a fell darkness befalls the land and hordes of monsters appear, seeking death and destruction.

 Some are even adapting to the daylight...